 Additional information

-Once the information is saved, it is possible to select always use default terms of payment in incoming invoices.
-Payment terms are not read from invoices coming through the scanning service, so the default payment terms selected behind the vendor information are used.
-On the purchase invoice, the payment term comes in the e-invoice message text field ("PaymentTermsFreeText"), so unfortunately, the payment term cannot be directly read into Netvisor.
+- On the purchase invoice, the payment term comes in the e-invoice message text field ("PaymentTermsFreeText"), so the payment term cannot be directly read into Netvisor.

-• Add rule "Partial VAT deduction"
+- Add rule “Partial VAT deduction”.

 Default currency for purchase orders: This affects if the company uses purchase orders.
 Then the purchase order can be made in the desired currency.
 The default choice is euro.